hpaluch/dsPIC33fj-tutorial/README.md

   - Do NOT use v6.05 - it will freeze forever when Master/Slave project
     is associated (not used in this case, but anyway...)
-  - Do NOT use v6.10 - it has broken support for PKOB (PicKit on Board programmers) and alos for PicKit 3 - that X IDE version is simply rubbish...
+  - Do NOT use v6.10 - it has broken support for PKOB (PicKit on Board programmers) and also for PicKit 3 - that IDE version is simply rubbish (if it was not ill intention - to force people to buy new hardware?).

 * XC16 v2.10